DancinParrot/AutoForm/README.md

 ```

 ### Configuring the script
-The variables in this script must be configured first, to match your form.
+The variables in this script must be configured first to match that of your form.

+#### Eg.1 Radio Button